openbroadcaster/openbroadcaster.github.io/accessories.md

 ## IceCast Streaming Server
 {:.no_toc}

 To allow the stream coming from OBPlayer set incoming password in local IceCast server editing config file.
 This will be the same password that was setup in the dashboard.

 ~~~~
 sudo nano /etc/icecast2/icecast.xml
 ~~~~
+        Sources log in with username 'source'
+        <source-password>hackme</source-password>
+        Relays log in with username 'relay'
+        <relay-password>hackme</relay-password>

+        Admin logs in with the username given below
+        <admin-user>admin</admin-user>
+        <admin-password>hackme</admin-password>

-Restart the IceCast service to enable saved settings or restart computer
+Restart computer for IceCast service to enable saved settings or restart computer